South Florida Wildlife Center

 No, we do not feed any of our admitted patients to our other patients.
 All patients are offered food that is donated or explicitly purchased for feeding.

-• Yes, we treat Muscovy ducks that are sick or injured.
-We also follow all State and Federal laws concerning the release of non-native wildlife.
+• We unfortunately cannot treat Muscovy ducks that are sick or injured.
+We must follow all State and Federal laws concerning the release of non-native wildlife.

-• We also have a great network of private Avian veterinarians who will care for the Muscovy duck.
+• We do however have a great network of private Avian veterinarians who will care for the Muscovy duck.
 Please contact any one of them.

 • Avian botulism is a paralyzing neuromuscular disease that is fatal if not treated.
 It is commonly found in ducks that live in or near artificial lakes.
 Birds become sick by ingesting (eating or drinking) the toxin as they search for food.